justinhaef/py_webex_call_recordings/README.md

 This Python application automates the synchronization of Webex Calling recordings into a local SQLite database for reconciliation and reporting.
 It is designed to handle high volumes (30,000+ recordings per day) by breaking requests into 12-hour windows and utilizing batch database writes.

 ## 🚀 Quick Start with uv
 This project uses `uv`, an extremely fast Python package manager.
-You don't need to manually create virtual environments or use pip install; uv handles it all automatically.
+You don't need to manually create virtual environments or use pip install; uv handles it all automatically.  **`UV` is not required.
+All dependancies are listed in `requirements.txt`.**

 1. Install `uv`
 If you don't have it yet, run the installer: